Eric Bischoff: General Manager of Raw (2002–2005)

 On the May 16, 2005 episode of Raw, Bischoff began a vendetta against an impending ECW revival, turning heel once again in the process.
-Bischoff later began a feud with John Cena (who was drafted to Raw in the 2005 WWE Draft Lottery), citing disdain for Cena's rapping and "thug nature".
+Bischoff later began a feud with John Cena (who was drafted to Raw in the 2005 WWE Draft Lottery), for Cena's refusal to "play politics" in regards to the Anti-ECW Crusade and citing disdain for Cena's rapping and "thug nature".
 Bischoff made wrestlers such as Chris Jericho, Christian and Kurt Angle try to take the WWE Championship away from Cena.
 Following several months of Raw and SmackDown! invasions, Bischoff lost to SmackDown! general manager Theodore Long at Survivor Series after The Boogeyman helped Long beat Bischoff.

 On the December 5 episode of Raw, Bischoff was (kayfabe) "fired" as general manager, when Cena body slammed him and Vince McMahon tossed him into a garbage truck – following a "trial" where his history of unscrupulous actions were listed – and had him driven out of the arena.
 Bischoff then sat out the remainder of the year and spent the start of 2006 writing a book that would become Controversy Creates Cash.
 Bischoff was against writing a wrestling book initially, as he believes "most are bitter, self-serving revisionist history at best—and monuments to bullshit at their worst."